Udisha8142/Airi-assistant/README.md

 ---
 # Model Training

+The wake word detection model was trained using the Edge Impulse platform, which provides an end-to-end pipeline for audio data processing, feature extraction, neural network training, and deployment optimization for edge devices.

-A neural network classifier was used to train the wake word detection model.
+A neural network classifier was used within Edge Impulse to train the wake word detection model.

 Training included:

-* Feature extraction using MFCC
+* Feature extraction using the MFCC (Mel-Frequency Cepstral Coefficients) signal processing block provided by Edge Impulse, which converts raw audio into meaningful feature representations.
-* Neural network optimization
+* Neural network training and optimization using Edge Impulse’s built-in classifier, enabling efficient learning of wake word patterns.
-* Confusion matrix analysis
+* Confusion matrix analysis and performance metrics provided by Edge Impulse to evaluate classification accuracy and identify misclassifications.
-* Performance validation on unseen data
+* Performance validation on unseen test data using Edge Impulse’s testing framework to ensure reliable real-world wake word detection.

-The final model was optimized using INT8 quantization for efficient edge deployment.
+The final model was optimized using INT8 quantization through Edge Impulse’s deployment tools, ensuring efficient edge inference with low memory usage, fast execution, and minimal computational requirements.
 ---
 # Model Testing and Validation
 The dataset was split into: